MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-meeting-app.md

 Here's how to preview your meeting app running on Outlook for Windows desktop:

-1. With your meeting app running (either remotely from Azure, or locally from Teams Toolkit `F5`), open Outlook for Windows desktop signed in to your test tenant account.
+1. With your meeting app running (either remotely from Azure, or locally from Teams Toolkit), open Outlook for Windows desktop signed in to your test tenant account.
 If Outlook is already running, close and restart it again.

 1. Open **Calendar** and select **New Meeting**.
 For a meeting app to run in Outlook, the meeting must be a Teams meeting as meeting apps aren't supported in other meetings scheduled from Outlook.